vSAN introduces specific terms and definitions that are important to understand.

-The virtual machine home directory where all virtual machine configuration files are stored, such as .vmx, log files, vmdks, snapshot delta description files, and so on.
+The virtual machine home directory where all virtual machine configuration files are stored, such as .vmx, log files, vmdks, and snapshot delta description files.

 A virtual machine disk or .vmdk file that stores the contents of the virtual machine's hard disk drive.

 Created when a virtual machine is powered on.